 But what if the CCTV camera monitoring system itself grants it all access to hackers?
-Wireless CCTV camera system indeed provides 24/7 home surveillance, baby monitors and full-time access to cloud captured footage.
-However, with enough advantages of wireless CCTV cameras, there are a few potential security threats within these devices.
+Wireless CCTV camera monitoring system indeed provides 24/7 home surveillance, baby monitors and full-time access to cloud captured footage.
+However, with enough advantages of wireless CCTV cameras, there are a few potential security threats to these devices.

 One of the fantastic features of a WIFI security camera is the ability to show captured visuals in real-time.
 Security experts revealed that devices which come with a doorbell camera, for instance, ring and nest, pose a lesser risk of a hack attack.

 The reason lies on allowing these DIY cameras, which are accessible online and creates an opening for the hackers to get access.

 How could hackers get access to Surveillance cameras?